 Alternatively, Denmark offers a number of English teaching job opportunities for expat teachers outside of the mainstream public school system, either in bilingual international schools or private language schools.
 These schools are, for the most part, concentrated in the main urban cities Denmark like Copenhagen, Fredericia, Glostrup, and Hellerup.

 There are a large number of English language schools in Denmark offering opportunities for qualified teachers to teach subjects like Advanced English and Business English.
 Business English teaching jobs are in huge demand and previous business experience is often considered an advantage for these positions, along with relevant qualifications and previous experience teaching.

-Denmark has more than 24 international schools across the country, primarily for children of expats, that regularly employ native English speaking teaching staff.
-Teaching positions in Danish international schools are often in high demand and, consequently, the requirements for teachers looking for jobs at these schools are often more advanced.
+Denmark has more than 24 international schools across the country, primarily for children of expats, that regularly employ native English-speaking teaching staff.
+In Danish international schools, teachers are often in high demand and, consequently, the requirements for teachers looking for jobs at these schools are often more advanced.

 Salary and benefits while teaching in Denmark

 Salary and benefits for teaching jobs in international schools and language schools in Denmark vary greatly across schools.
 Having, at minimum, a Bachelor’s degree as well as a relevant English teaching qualification such as a TEFL certificate offers teachers the best chance to maximize their salary and benefit packages.

 |Yearly Salary||$43,000 – $58,000 USD, depending on the school.|

 |Working Hours||40 hours per week, with roughly 19 hours per week of lessons.|

 |Relocation Allowance||Not typically provided.|